 What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

-When someone you love dies, the practical demands can feel overwhelming.
+When someone you love passes away, the practical demands can feel overwhelming.
 There are phone calls to make, forms to complete, organisations to notify, and decisions to take at a time when you can barely think straight.
-This guide walks you through every step, in order, so you do not have to figure it out alone.
+This guide walks you through every step, in order, so you do not have to work it out on your own.

 Before you begin